seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 1/Ice Breaker_eng.md

 It was difficult, but the fruit was so much sweat, I could recover my self esteem as SW engineer as well.

 Ironically, although nothing about me as human changed, I could see so many chances ahead in my life and I could feel that I am getting more and more stablized mentally.
 I even was surprized that I, myself was looking for the next goal.

 2021, was bitter sweat to me.

-I don't want to say I'm talented person, because there are people who easily pass it.
-But for those who are struggling in the pass to their goal, I just want to say this.
+If you are struggling about something, keep this in your mind.

-Don't give up, give it a try, remember you only need more time, never doubt on your ability, if I can do, you can do it.
+Don't give up, give it a try, remember you just need more time, never doubt on your ability, if I can do, you can do it.

+You are not there yet, but you will be there soon if you don't give up.

 Thanks.